tbringloe/Bioinformatics-CrashCourse/README.md

 Make sure the organellar genomes are now in Geneious, and named accordingly.
 Drag the gff3 file into geneious and the annotations should automatically apply to the appropriate genome.
 Have a look at the annotations and answer the following questions.

+1. How many coding sequences (labelled in yellow) were annotated for each genome?
+RNA sequences (labelled red)?
+Transfer RNA (leballed in pink)?
+Are the numbers the same or different between the two species?

+2. Find and [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) the coxI and rbcL sequences for both species.
+Were the original species identifications correct?
+Elaborate.

+Now download the [MAUVE](https://darlinglab.org/mauve/mauve.html) alignment plugin for geneious.
+This alignment algorithm detects homologous "blocks" between two genomes.
+This is handy because organellar genomes are not always [co-linear](https://academic.oup.com/gbe/article/13/7/evab124/6290714); genes and intergenic regions can be present/absent between genomes, and some regions may appear in different orders.
+One cannot expect a an alignment between genomes then, without the option of "chopping" the alignment up.
+Select both mitochondrial genomes and perform the MAUVE alignment option.
+Do the same for the chloroplast sequences.

+3. Are the mitochondrial and chloroplast genomes co-linear, or do genomic regions appear out of order across genomes?

+Bonus questions
+4. Have a closer look at the coxI sequence of Meredithia.
+Investigate the group II intron by [blasting](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) the sequence.
+Try also a [blastx](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE=Tdranslations&PROGRAM=blastx&PAGE_TYPE=BlastSearch&BLAST_SPEC=) search (searching the translated sequence, i.e. amino acid level).
+What is the closest match?
+Blast the flanking coxI sequence and determine its closest match.
+Can you explain the origin of the group II intron and provide hypotheses as to why it might appear specifically in the coxI sequence?

+5. What purpose might it serve to have fully resolved organellar genomes as opposed to DNA barcoding genes?

 ## Lab 3 Distilling Norwegian algal turf read datasets